-TXHTC also stresses the importance of proper care and protection of these living natural assets, and educates about the benefits of trees.
-We teach the importance of large, native trees in the urban environment.
-We bring people together, create good stewards of trees, and foster keepers of history, one Texas community at a time.
+TxHTC also stresses the importance of proper care and protection of these living natural assets and we educate the public about the benefits of trees.
+We teach the importance of having large, native trees in the urban environment.
+We bring people together, create good stewards for trees, and foster keepers of history, one Texas community at a time.

 Research, recognize, and celebrate historic trees in Texas.

 The Texas Historic Tree Coalition is passionate about bringing the story of significant trees to the public.
 We’re a coalition of volunteers who seek the best information available from historians, arborists, archaeologists, anthropologists, environmentalists, and other experts in relevant fields.
 We strive to be the go-to group for people who need resources and help in recognizing historic trees in their communities.
 Established in 1995 as the Dallas Historic Tree Coalition, our work took us to places all over Texas and points beyond.
 In 2014, we grew to become the Texas Historic Tree Coalition.
 We’re an all-volunteer, non-profit group.
 We feel that we have a moral obligation to find, celebrate and document these living legacies for future generations to enjoy.
 We promote wise and responsible stewardship of trees and view them as natural assets that must be carefully managed.
 If you agree that historic trees should be recognized and protected, become a member at no cost and receive email updates.